 A more detailed description of the hike can be found here

 (2) Pancake Bay Nature Trail (3.5km, rated easy) – The trail begins along the shoreline of Lake Superior before winding through a dense forest along ancient beach ridges.
 The trail also features a boardwalk and passes through a wetland.
 There are nine interpretive signs, providing background information on the geology and plant life of the area.

-Other Activities and Facilities
+Other Activities and Attractions